GN-SR/text-detection-extraction/README.md

-# text-detection-extraction
+##Text Detection and Extraction using OpenCV and OCR

-This project uses OpenCV and Tesseract-OCR to detect and extract text from images.
-It processes images to identify text regions, extracts the text, and saves it to a file.
-This tool is useful for digitizing printed documents and extracting information from images efficiently.
+This project demonstrates how to use OpenCV and Tesseract-OCR to detect and extract text from images.
+OpenCV is used for image processing, and Tesseract-OCR is employed to recognize and extract text from the processed images.

+Required Installations
+Before running the program, you need to install the following packages: